Aliendroid8045/Aliendroid8045/README.md

 ### Hi there 👋
-I am Kaushik, I am android developer who love to write code in kotlin, yes, I have worked on java base android apps as well.
+I am Kaushik, I am android developer who love to write code in kotlin.
+Yes, I have worked on java base android apps as well.
 ### 🔭 I’m currently working on X-Fitness app
-Here are some ideas to get you started:
 - 🌱 I’m currently learning Flutter
 - 📫 How to reach me: Twitter - @koshik8045
 - ⚡ Fun fact: I finish angels landing in one hours.